-Adriana Arcelay received supplemental support for the 2019-2020 academic year at the University of Arizona.
-An ideal candidate for broadening participation from traditionally underrepresented minority groups, Ms. Arcelay is a female, African-American student from a lower income background currently pursuing an MS in Hydrology at the University of Arizona.
+The Diversity Recruitment and Retention supplement was awarded to Adriana Arcelay for the 2019-2020 academic year at the University of Arizona.
+An ideal candidate for broadening participation from traditionally underrepresented minority groups, Ms. Arcelay is a female, African American student from a lower income background currently pursuing an MS in Hydrology at the University of Arizona.
 Through the supplemental UWIN support Adriana has worked on extending understanding of flood risks in rivers with non-stable beds (contributing to UWIN Project B2-2).
 Adriana was trained to use climate model outputs as inputs to hydrologic and hydraulic models and to estimate uncertainty in flood predictions.
 Her research and training is overseen by UWIN-UAZ PI Thomas Meixner, Adriana also received one semester TA position and tuition remission from the University of Arizona Department of Hydrology and Atmospheric Sciences.